1. Introduction

 [/qwiz]

-In addition to destroying habitat, one of the main ways that humans have affected the environment has been to fragment it into discontinuous, unconnected pieces.
+In addition to destroying or degrading habitat, one of the main ways that humans have affected the environment has been to fragment it into discontinuous, unconnected pieces.
 For any non-flying species, any difficult-to-cross highway will cut their territory into separate fragments.
 Even flying species like bats and birds might refrain from flying from an enclosed habitat (like a forest) through open territory to get to the next bit of forest.

 Fragmentation causes several problems for the species living in these fragments.